Jannat 2: Controversy

-Mumbai based writer Kapil Chopra has filed a case against Bhatt's for stealing his script for Jannat 2.
-The Bombay High Court has asked the Bhatts to deposit Rs 1 million for the alleged plagiarism.
+Mumbai based writer Kapil Chopra filed a case in 2012 against Bhatts for stealing his script for Jannat 2.
+The Bombay High Court asked the Bhatts to deposit Rs 1 million for the alleged plagiarism.

 Soundtrack

-The music of Jannat 2 is composed by Pritam, with lyrics penned by Sayeed Qadri, Sanjay Masoomm while the title song of the film was written by Mayur Puri.
+The music of Jannat 2 is composed by Pritam, with lyrics penned by Sayeed Qadri and Sanjay Masoomm while the title song of the film was written by Mayur Puri.

 Track list

 Critical reception

 The soundtrack of Jannat 2 received positive reviews.